jpbascur/citation_clusters_evaluation/README.md

 ## Disclaimer

 Due to license restrictions, this repository does not contain the data that was used to run the code.
+This data partially is available in a Zenodo repository (https://www.doi.org/10.5281/zenodo.6702252).